University of Wisconsin-Madison requires at least 120 semester hours to graduate with a bachelor's degree.

-Around 88% of students who started college at UW Madison complete all the credits required within six years.
+NOTE: Around 89% of students who start college at UW Madison finish the requirements for graduation within six years.

 UW Madison offers an orientation program before the start of fall classes to prepare new students for college life.

 |Transfer Credits Accepted||√|

 |New Student Orientation||√|

 Reminder: UW Madison may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 UW Madison has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement